0xPARC/0xparc-intro-book/src/oram.typ

 We can also think of
-access pattern leakage through a programming language perspective: for example, the following program has an `if`-branch dependent on secret inputs (e.g., think of the secret input as the last bit of a secret key) Thus by observing whether memory location `x` or `y` is accessed, one can infer which branch is taken.
+access pattern leakage through a programming language perspective: for example, the following program has an `if`-branch dependent on secret inputs.
+(Maybe the secret input is the last bit of a secret key).
+By observing whether memory location `x` or `y` is accessed, one can infer which branch is taken.

 #align(center)[